conorpp/conorpp.github.com/_posts/2017-06-25-proof-of-concept-for-a-reconfigurable-mold.md

 {% include JB/setup %}

 If you want to mass produce some physical product in a short amount of time, chances are you would need to get a mold made.
-Most plastic parts get made via plastic injection molding process, where molten plastic is injected into a mold cavity under high pressure, cooled quickly, and then ejected.
+Most plastic parts get made via a plastic injection molding process, where molten plastic is injected into a mold cavity under high pressure, cooled quickly, and then ejected.
 For mass production to work, the mold needs to be durable enough to last for thousands of injections.
 Commonly they are made out of steel.